oluwasanmiphilip/ATM1/README.md

-#THIS IS A SIMPLE CONSOLE SAMPLE BANK APP
+#THIS IS A SIMPLE CONSOLE SAMPLE BANK APP.#
 It does not have to be big, but simple and understandable.